Jessica J. Good, Ph.D.

 Davidson, NC 28035

 I am an Associate Professor of Psychology at Davidson College, specializing in Social Psychology.
+I am also a Core faculty member of the Gender & Sexuality Studies department at Davidson.
+I teach courses on Social Psychology, Research Methods, Introductory Psychology, and Prejudice & Discrimination.
 My current research investigates perceptions of women who are the targets of benevolent sexism, and factors that increase recognition and confrontation of sexism.
-I also have a new NSF-funded line of research investigating the impact of colorblind and multicultural diversity messages on White and Minority students.
+I have an NSF-funded line of research investigating the impact of colorblind and multicultural diversity messages on White and underrepresented racial minority students.
+I also collaborate across disciplinary boundaries with a Computer Science lab to study psychological phenomena within immersive virtual environments.

 I earned my Ph.D. from Rutgers University working primarily with Dr. Diana Sanchez (Stigma, Health, & Close Relationships Lab).
 My dissertation examined perceptions of female targets of benevolent and hostile sexism in a job interview context, as a function of their gender typicality and whether they accept or reject the sexist treatment.